dayseanm04/network/CCNA/DTP-and-VTP-Lab/configs/task3-config.md

 # DTP & VTP Lab.
-Task3
+Task 3

 ## 🎯 Objective
 Configure **SW2** in **VTP Transparent Mode**, create **VLAN 40**, and verify whether VLAN 40 is added to the VLAN database of **SW1** and **SW3**.